Proactive messages allow you to initiate conversations with customers through your mobile SDK channels, based on specified conditions that you define.

 - In the Compose messages section of the proactive message’s configuration page, use the Proactive message box to enter the text for your message.

-and choose the bot you want to use.
+the AI agent you want to use.

 - Use the Response drop-down to choose the answer you want to use as your customer follow-up message.
 If needed, click Edit answer to make changes to the selected answer.